Infineon/training-modustoolbox-level3-bluetooth/Type1/README.md

 # ModusToolbox™ Software Training Level3 Bluetooth® Type1

 This class will teach you how to use Bluetooth® Low Energy in ModusToolbox™ applications.
-The descriptions and exercises use a PSoC™ 6 MCU as a host to a 43012 device, but they apply to any Bluetooth® application in which the MCU supports the mtb-hal-cat* hardware abstraction library.
+The descriptions and exercises use a CYW20829 or a PSoC™ 6 MCU as a host to a CYW43012 device, but they apply to any AIROC™ Bluetooth® device with a host MCU or single-chip AIROC™ Bluetooth® device with dual MCUs.

-A partial list of development kits that are covered by the material in this class is:
+A partial list of development kits that are covered by the material in this class are as follows:

+- CYW920829M2EVK-02
 - CY8CKIT-062S2-43012
 - CY8CKIT-062-WIFI-BT
 - CY8CKIT-064B0S2-4343W
 - CY8CKIT-064S0S2-4343W
 - CY8CPROTO-062-4343W
 - CY8CPROTO-062S3-4343W
+- CY8CPROTO-062S2-43439
 - CY8CEVAL-062S2-LAI-4373M2
 - CY8CEVAL-062S2-MUR-43439M2
 - CYW9P62S1-43012EVB-01
 - CYW9P62S1-43438EVB-01

-*Note: some exercises may not work as-is on all kits listed above.*
+*Note: some exercises may not work as-is on all of the kits listed above.*

 After completing this class, you should be able to create and debug full Bluetooth® applications using the ModusToolbox™ ecosystem including peripherals, centrals, and beacons.